-The National Maritime Museum has the largest collection of maritime related objects in the world and is particularly strong its holdings in the 17th, 18th and 19th centuries.
+The National Maritime Museum has the largest collection of maritime-related objects in the world and is particularly strong its 17th, 18th and 19th century holdings.
 The collections comprise over 2,500,000 objects, 98 per cent of which are manuscripts, and include a dedicated maritime library, personal, official and business papers, oil paintings, prints and drawings, charts, scientific and navigational instruments, decorative arts, textiles, ship models, photographs and film and ship plans.
 Further information on our collections can be found online.
-You can search the library and manuscript catalogue and see approximately 10,000 objects in our Collections Online website.
+You can search the library and manuscript catalogue and search for 2D and 3D objects on the Collections Online website.

-The Museum’s new Caird Library and Archive opened in early 2012.
-Fellows can take advantage of an efficient and speedy delivery system to consult the Library’s large and important collection of rare books and archival material.
-Fellows also have dedicated space within the library for their research.
+The Museum’s new Caird Library and Archive opened in 2012.
+Fellows will be able to take advantage of an efficient and speedy delivery system to consult the Library’s large and important collection of rare books and archival material.
+Fellows will also be given dedicated space within the library for their research.

 The Museum’s fellowship programme has the overall aim of supporting innovative scholarly research that promotes a better understanding of Britain’s maritime past.
 The Museum is not constrained by disciplinary boundaries and welcomes proposals that apply a range of academic perspectives to both the collections and our subject areas.